-The Office of Equity, Access, & Inclusion oversees the implementation of APSU's annual Affirmative Action Plan, disability compliance, and APSU's policy on equal opportunity, harassment, and nondiscrimination.
-The Office of Equity, Access, & Inclusion (OEAI) also has the primary responsibility for coordinating APSU's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this policy.
+The Office of Institutional Culture oversees, disability compliance, and APSU's policy on equal opportunity, harassment, and nondiscrimination.
+The Office of Institutional Culture (OIC) also has the primary responsibility for coordinating APSU's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this policy.

-The Director of Equal Opportunity and Affirmative Action has been designated as the Title VI Coordinator and the Equal Employment Opportunity/Affirmative Action (EEO/AA) officer for the University.
+The Director of Equal Opportunity and Investigator has been designated as the Title VI Coordinator for the University.

-LaNeeca R. Williams is the Title IX Coordinator for the University.
+LaNeeça R. Williams is the Title IX Coordinator for the University.
 See contact information in the Right to an Advisor section.